TheorChemGroup/ElectromericPaper2025/README.md

 - `Fig_*.csv`: Data files corresponding to figures presented in the manuscript.
 - `Fig_S21.csv`: Structural parameters (substituent, charge, multiplicity, number of imaginary frequencies) and energies of HOMO, LUMO, LUMO+1 orbitals.
 HOMO-LUMO Gap column is included for convenience.
-- `Hammett_data_summary.csv`: File with structure parameters (substituent, charge, multiplicity, number of imaginary frequencies) and electronic energies. qhG energies are present in the last column and used for Hammett Constants calculation.
+- `Hammett_data_summary.csv`: Structural parameters and electronic energies. qhG energies are present in the last column and used for Hammett Constants calculation.
 - `Structural_summary_data.csv`: Structural parameters, electronic and qhG energies.
   Relative qhG energies are present in the last column and used for energy profiles analysis.
 - `SI_structures_trj.xyz`: XYZ coordinates of all located stationary points

 ## Computational Details